Development of The Last of Us (video game): Background and overview

 Bruce Straley (left) and Neil Druckmann (right) were chosen to lead development on The Last of Us, as game director and creative director, respectively.

 Preliminary work on The Last of Us, under the codename "Project Thing" or "T1", began after the release of Uncharted 2: Among Thieves in October 2009.
-For the first time in the company's history, developer Naughty Dog split into two teams to work on projects concurrently, with the first developing Uncharted 3: Drake's Deception (2011).
-Naughty Dog had attempted a dual team setup once before around the time Uncharted: Drake's Fortune (2007) was being developed in order to work on Jak and Daxter for the PlayStation Portable.
-This initial attempt failed due to the team having insufficient resources—though by the time that the company released two Uncharted games, co-presidents Evan Wells and Christophe Balestra felt the team was experienced enough to try this again.
+For the first time, developer Naughty Dog split into two teams to work on projects concurrently, with the first developing Uncharted 3: Drake's Deception (2011).
+Naughty Dog had attempted a dual team setup once before around the time Uncharted: Drake's Fortune (2007) was being developed in order to work on Jak and Daxter: The Lost Frontier (2009).
+This initial attempt failed due to the team having insufficient resources; by the time the company had released two Uncharted games, co-presidents Evan Wells and Christophe Balestra felt the team was experienced enough to try again.

 Being a company integrated in a two-team setup, Naughty Dog initially felt it wise to work on a new entry to the Jak and Daxter series: creative director Neil Druckmann thought to work on an established franchise while testing out the setup, as he did not want the team to take on too many challenges at once, and Wells noticed that consumer demand was high for another entry in the series, with the second team positing the idea that they could apply their experience from Uncharted to Jak and Daxter.
 Wells said that their idea to apply aspects of Uncharted to the prospective Jak and Daxter game were making it entirely different to the spirit of the series, and felt the fans would not be pleased with this direction.
 The team, questioning their motives for developing another Jak and Daxter entry, decided to develop an original intellectual property following a discussion with Wells.
 Bruce Straley, who was employed at Naughty Dog in March 1999, was selected to lead the project as game director based on his experience and his work on previous projects, while Druckmann, an employee since 2004 and lead game designer on Uncharted 2, was chosen for his determination and talent for design about a year into the game's production.